Islandora/documentation/docs/user-documentation/metadata.md

 deletes all content in that
 field (unless the content is a reference to an entity in its own right - the referenced entity will persist).
 This means that:

 * if you have a text field and delete it, all content in that text field is gone including from all revisions.
 * if you have a reference field such as a taxonomy term field, and you delete the field, then you may have now-unused taxonomy terms that still  exist in a vocabulary even though no enties (or revisions) make reference to them.

-### Form Display ("Manage form display")
+### Manage form display

-Bundles let you configure how fields display in the edit form, which may be used by content editors for data entry (though you may use Islandora Workbench or Migrate to do data entry).
+Bundles let you configure how fields display in the create/edit form, which may be used by content editors for data entry.
 This configuration happens on the bundle's
 **Manage form display** tab.
-Here, you can arrange the order of fields, make fields not display on the form, choose what Widget will define the entry options for a field, and then set certain settings for that Widget.
+Here, you can arrange the order of fields, hide fields, choose what Widget to use for each field, and configure settings for those Widgets.

-!!! note "Widgets"
+!!! info "Widgets"
     "Widget" is the name of a configurable editable form element in Drupal.
     Compare: **formatter**, which is for display.

+The Manage Form Display page presents a table listing all fields.
+Each field will present a drop-down list where you can choose from the compatible widgets.
-Widgets are defined by Field Type, so an Entity reference field could use autocomplete, a select list, or even checkboxes.
-The widget used is chosen from a drop-down list.
-The widget settings are accessed through the gear on the far right of a row and may allow you to set the size of an entry field, whether the field *Label* is displayed, or if you use placeholder text, for example.
+For instance, an Entity reference field could use autocomplete, a select list, or even checkboxes.
+Once a widget is selected, its settings are accessed through the gear on the far right of a row.
+Settings vary per widget, and may include the size of an entry field, or if you use placeholder text, for example.

 !!! tip "Using the drag-and-drop interface"
     Drupal uses drag-and-drop interfaces in many places.
-Clicking to the left of the label will allow you to drag the item into a new position.
+Clicking the up-down icon to the left of the label will allow you to drag the item into a new position.
 There is usually a section at the bottom for elements that are not enabled.

+    If you
-If you don't want to drag, there is a link at the top right of the drag-and-drop table to "Show row weights".
+    don't want to drag, there is a link at the top right of the drag-and-drop table to "**Show row weights**".
 This allows you to enter digits instead of clicking and dragging.

 !!! tip "Configuring who can edit specific fields"
     With the **Field Permissions** module (enabled with the Starter Site), you can configure that only certain roles may edit a specific field.

-### Content Display ("Manage display")
+This does not happen on the "Manage Display" page; rather, it is accessed from the "Manage Fields" page.

+### Manage display

-The **Manage display** tab for a content type (media type, vocabulary) is where you will make decisions about how to display the metadata.
+The **Manage display** tab for a bundle (content type, media type, or vocabulary) is where you will make decisions about how to display the metadata.
 Order is arranged using another drag-and-drop interface (see note "Using the drag-and-drop interface", above), and fields can